Last Updated on

 While some organ type sounds can be had with the Micro POG, they lack the complexity of the POG 2’s additional detuning and filtering to create more believable simulations.
 Nevertheless, the Micro POG is very much a plug and play unit that will satisfy most guitarist and bassists.

 The Micro POG is housed in a square type case similar to the ProCo RAT distortion.
-For a better pedal board fit, the Nano POG is the exact same circuitry in a rectangular case similar to most other pedals.
+For a Best Octave Pedal board fit, the Nano POG is the exact same circuitry in a rectangular case similar to most other pedals.

 5. EarthQuaker Devices Organizer Polyphonic Organ Emulator Effects Pedal Review: